AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 # Variants

-Interfaces come in 2 different variants: normal and flat.
+Interfaces come in 2 different variants: normal and flat/[subpart](../ae2-mechanics/cable-subparts.md).
 This affects which specific sides their inventories can be accessed from and that they provide a network connection to.

 - Normal interfaces allow things to push to, pull from, and access their inventory from all sides and, like most AE2 machines, act